apache/flink/docs/streaming_guide.md

 The following arguments have to be provided for the `PersistentKafkaSource(...)` constructor:

-1. The topic name
+1. Zookeeper hostname
-2. The hostname of a Kafka broker
+2. The topic name
 3. Deserialization schema

 Example: